Professional Conduct Handbook

 The College of Chiropractors of BC publishes a Professional Conduct Handbook (PCH) applicable to all registrants of the College.
 Registrants are responsible to be familiar with the content in the handbook.
 The public will also find information regarding commonly asked questions.
 The PCH is revised periodically by the College as required.

-- Professional Fees – Addition of 4.7 and Appendix O
+- Public Relations and Advertising – Addition of 14.1 and Appendix N

 If you have any questions or concerns, contact the Deputy Registrar.